viraj2712/plugin-api.go.cd/source/includes/authorization/_027-verify-connection.md

 ## Verify Connection

-If a plugin requires to verify connection, this message must be implemented in order to verify connection using current authorization configuration.
+This message must be implemented by plugin in order to provide an option to verify connection for a given authorization configuration.
+The plugin is expected to validate the configuration before trying to check connection.

 <p class='request-name-heading'>Request name</p>